DFAhmed/ExData_Plotting1/README.md

 * The data files should be in the working directory as the code files and the name for the data file is "household_power_consumption.txt".

+* The folder named "figure" contains the same figures forked from the instructor's repository.

 RUN the code and enjoy !!!!!!